Eniola-Oluwashola/portfolio/README.md

 This dashboard is designed to deliver actionable insights into patient demographics, health conditions, trends in admissions, and enhancing overall operational efficiency by 75%.

-[Read More](In creating an interactive Excel dashboard for analyzing key healthcare metrics, I followed a structured approach:
+In creating an interactive Excel dashboard for analyzing key healthcare metrics, I followed a structured approach:

 1- Data Collection and Preparation: I acquired a healthcare dataset with relevant information, performed data cleaning to ensure accuracy, and transformed the data for analysis by categorizing health conditions and creating calculated metrics.